 The IDEA also gives parents the right to unilaterally place their child in a private school if you believe the district's program is unable to meet your child's needs and pursue a claim against the district to pay for the placement.
 This is called a unilateral private placement.
 In order to preserve your claim for reimbursement, you need to notify the school of your intent to pursue reimbursement before removing your child from the district school.

 If you are considering removing your child from public school, please contact our office

-Prior Written Notice of any actions impacting your child’s special education including eligibility determinations or changes to the services offered.
+What is a Prior Written Notice (PWN)?
+The school is required to notify the parent of any actions impacting your child’s special education including eligibility determinations or changes to the services offered.

-Due Process Complaint is a formal complaint in which you (or the school district) would request a hearing in front of an Administrative Law Judge to enforce your rights under the IDEA.
+What is a Due Process Complaint?
+A due process complaint is a formal complaint in which you (or the school district) would request a hearing in front of an Administrative Law Judge to enforce your rights under the IDEA.

 If you file a due process complaint, you have the burden of proof on your case.
 The due process hearing is a formal process not unlike a trial and involves the presentation of evidence and witnesses.
 The school district will certainly have an attorney representing their interests once a due process complaint has been filed, if not before.

 The IDEA permits the reimbursement of attorney's fees on behalf of the parents if you prevail in at least some of your claims.

 If you are considering filing a due process complaint notice for your child (or if the school district has filed) please contact our office.

 What is a State Complaint?
 A state complaint is a complaint that can be filed with the State Department of Education to investigate a violation of the IDEA and/or state education law.
 The matter is investigated by the State and a decision is made usually within 60 days.
 You can file a State Complaint and a due process complaint notice for the same issue but the due process matter will take precedence if the issues overlap.